 Written in compliance with CIRIA’s C754 ‘Assessment and management of unexploded ordnance (UXO) risk in the marine environment’, our risk assessments at a minimum consider:-

-As you would expect from us, we consult a wide range of sources to provide corroborative information in order to provide a confident evaluation of the potential hazard and risk.
+As you would expect from us, we consult a wide range of data pools to provide corroborative information in order to make a confident evaluation of the potential hazard and risk.

 Using a standard source-pathway-receptor model, we evaluate the location of hazards based on source location and pathways facilitated by tidal currents and sediment movements that can lead to UXO migration in the marine environment.
 This, coupled with an investigation of the likely burial setting for any potential UXO, allows us to formulate the most appropriate risk mitigation strategies for the identified risk in relation to proposed works.